googleads/google-ads-python/README.rst

 --------------------
 Version `12.0.0`_ of this library is the last version that is compatible with Python 3.6.
 It contains support for `v6`_, `v7`_, and `v8`_ of the Google Ads API.
-The newest API version, `v8`_, will be supported until the Spring of 2022.
+The latest API version supported by version `12.0.0`_, `v8`_, will be supported until the Spring of 2022, so Python 3.6 users can access the Google Ads API until then.
 Given that the `EOL`_ for Python 3.6 is December 23, 2021, we encourage our users to upgrade to Python 3.7 or above as soon as possible to avoid issues.
-Users who cannot upgrade can continue to safely use version `12.0.0`_ until `v8`_ of the Google Ads API is deprecated.
 Please follow the `Google Ads Developer Blog`_ for announcements of the specific deprecation dates for the above API versions.

 Protobuf Messages
 -----------------